 Privacy enthusiasts will be pleased to know that the provider retains bare minimum data.
 Some of the details it records are the servers that users connect to and the dates they log on.
 Individual IP addresses are not recorded.
 For additional security, the provider also includes a ‘network lock’ that temporarily blocks internet access if the connection unexpectedly drops.

-A single subscription grants access to three devices at the same time.
-Apps for both Android and iOS are available as well as desktop clients for Windows and MacOS.
+A single subscription grants access to five devices at the same time.
+Apps for both Android and iOS are available as well as desktop clients for Linux, Windows and MacOS.

 - Over 3,000 super-fast servers operating in over 90 countries